New Research: Key Findings on the State of Education-Led Growth

 Reporting and Analytics

-• Can you pinpoint learner drop off inside the LMS?
-According to the same study mentioned above, the number one education challenge is learners who abandon training midway through.
-This issue can derail your results, so it’s important to spot it and correct it quickly.
+• Can you pinpoint learner drop-off inside the LMS?
+A big challenge is re-engaging learners who abandon training midway through.
+This issue can derail your results, so it’s important to spot it and be able to correct it quickly.

 • Can you easily export data from the LMS?
 Ideally, your LMS has a built-in reporting dashboard.
 However, learner-generated data becomes even more valuable when you can combine your LMS data with data from other sources for analysis.